-Recent work on the property (2009) consisted of reconnaissance prospecting, sampling and assay work.
+Work on the property in 2009 consisted of reconnaissance prospecting, sampling and assay work.
 Twenty three grab samples were collected and assayed for trace, rare earth and major elements.
 Eudialyte-bearing samples gave up to 0.82 % total rare earth elements + Y, with Dy values ranging from 275 to 602 ppm for six samples.
-Zr values for these rocks are up to 33,801 ppm.
+The highest Zr value for these samples is up to 33,801 ppm.